About us

 National Survey

-We surveyed children and adults across Australia on their educational need and (e)learning preferences.
+We surveyed children and adults across Australia regarding their educational need and (e)learning preferences.
+The results helped shape the content on Brain Connect.

 • 5